-The division maintains the following exhibitions at the museum, located on 1 East, by the John Bull Locomotive landmark object:
+The division maintains the following exhibitions in the museum.
+These exhibitions are located on 1 East, by the John Bull Locomotive landmark object:

 FOOD: Transforming the American Table 1950–2000 considers how new technologies and cultural changes changed the production, preparation, and consumption of Food in post-WWII America.
 Julia Child’s home kitchen, with its hundreds of tools, appliances, and furnishings, serves as the opening story of the Museum’s first major exhibition on food history.